chocolatey/choco-wiki/CreatePackages.md

 **See also:** [[http://docs.nuget.org/docs/reference/versioning]]

+## But for real, how do I create a package?

+* **Generate new package**:
+   * `choco new -h` will get you started seeing options available to you.
+   * Once you figured out all of your options, you should move forward with generating your template.

 ## Installation paths

 As the package maintainer, you decide where the packaged application is installed or extracted to.
 Depending on your type of application (see *“What distinction does chocolatey make between an installable and a portable application?”* at the bottom of the [FAQ](https://github.com/chocolatey/chocolatey/wiki/ChocolateyFAQs)) there are a couple of suitable locations:

-### 1. Path provided by the `Get-BinRoot` helper
+### 1. (DEPRECATED) Path provided by the `Get-BinRoot` helper

 The path returned by the helper `Get-BinRoot` can be used as the parent directory for the installation. `Get-BinRoot` will return the value of the  environment variable `%ChocolateyBinRoot%`.
 If the value does not contain a drive reference, the system drive will be prepended.
 If the environment variable is not set, the default path (~~`C:\Tools`~~ `C:\Chocolatey\bin`) will be returned.

 As an example, [MinGW](https://github.com/ferventcoder/chocolatey-packages/blob/master/manual/mingw/tools/chocolateyInstall.ps1) uses `%ChocolateyBinRoot%`.
-If the environment variable is not set, MinGW installs to ~~`C:\Tools\MinGW`~~ `C:\Chocolatey\bin\MinGW` by default.
+If the environment variable is not set, it will be set to `c:\tools` and MinGW will install to `C:\Tools\MinGW` by default.
 If `%ChocolateyBinRoot%` is set to "C:\Common\bin", MinGW installs to `C:\Common\bin\MinGW`.

 `%ChocolateyBinRoot%` gives the chocolatey user a way of controlling where packages are installed.
 If you want to allow customizing the installation path, then this is currently the way to go.

 ### 2. The default installation path of your .msi/.exe setup file

 The original creator probably had a reason for choosing a specific default installation path.
 If you think, the user should be able to customize this path and you, the package maintainer, know how to pass a custom path on to the installer, then you should use `%ChocolateyBinRoot%`.

 ### 3. The package directory in `%ChocolateyInstall%\lib\mypackage`